TheBlackmad/strava-nb/README.md

 ## Introduction

 Strava-nb is a tool for athletes and fitness enthusiasts who want to have a local and customizable way of accessing their workout data.
 With this project, you can leverage the power of PostgreSQL and Jupyter Notebooks to perform in-depth analysis and visualization of your workout routines.
+Dataset is extended with additional features from the existing dataset and running KPIs as well as weather information for each point.

 ## Features